xaviervia/tessellation/README.md

 - **Bidirectional**: Effects that react to the state _and_ inject information back into it via actions.
 [LocalStorage](#localstorage-effect), [Seed](#seed-effect) and [View](#view-effect) are of this type.

 Notice that there is no implication whatsoever that incoming and outgoing effects need to be synchronous.
-As a matter of fact, incoming effects are like hardware interruptions: they are asynchronous and will come at an arbitrary time.
+As a matter of fact, incoming effects are like hardware interruptions: they come from the outside world at an arbitrary time.
 This is how the architecture proposed here manages asynchronous operations: if the result of the operation is important to the application state, an asynchronous effect will capture some state change and perform some operation somewhere, only to push an action back into the state whenever (and if) the operation is completed.
 Notice that as far as the application state is concerned, the temporality between those two events is completely irrelevant.

-> You can easily imagine constructing REST requests with this approach: say that an blog post was just submitted by the user: somewhere in the application state, there will be a sign that the REST communication effect will read and realize that a backend call needs to be performed: when that backend call is completed, it will push an action into the state signifying that the post was saved, or that a retry is necessary.
+> You can easily imagine constructing REST requests with this approach: say that a blog post was just submitted by the user: somewhere in the application state, there will be a sign that the REST communication effect will read and realize that a backend call needs to be performed: when that backend call is completed, it will push an action into the state signifying that the post was saved, or that a retry is necessary.
 >
 > But I digress.

 Categorizing the effects into these three types is not terribly useful: knowing if an effect is **Incoming**, **Outgoing** or **Bidirectional** doesn't say much about what it does.
-The reason I explain about it however is because it sheds some light into the _why_ of the Effect Wiring API.
+The reason I talk about it is because it sheds some light into why the Effect Wiring API looks like it does.

 ### Effect Wiring API